eclipse-keyple/keyple-website/content/docs/developer-guide/develop-plugin.md

 ---

 ## Overview
-In order to provide an easy way to port a Keyple applications from a device with a specific card reader to another, a plugin system as been developed.
+In order to provide an easy way to port a Keyple application from a device with a specific card reader to another, a plugin system as been developed.
 When a developer wants to include Keyple features within his project, he has to initialize the SmartCardService by providing a plugin Factory available with in the plugin library.
 The plugin to use depends on the targeted device and running environment.